 A hero is a fabled character who leaves the comfort of the known world, goes through a series of tribulations which challenge what they know and who they are, and returns in some form with a gift or a fulfillment; a deed well done.

 This is at the core of the hero’s journey, or what Joseph Campbell calls the rites of passage: separation, initiation, and return, in his groundbreaking workThe Hero With A Thousand Faces.
 While Campbell’s work analyzes ancient mythology, what makes his insights so important is how the stories — no matter where they originate around the world — show similar paths and journeys that the hero must take.
-And no matter where in the world these heroes must go, no matter what they must do, there is always the lingering presence of the gods.
+No matter where in the world these heroes must go, no matter what they must do, there is always the lingering presence of the gods.

 Every mythical tale begins and ends with a certain relationship between the hero and the gods, no matter how subtle or intense.
 The hero is either blessed with divine love of some sort or must overcome challenges the gods put before them.
 Hercules’ Labours is a prime example, as is the Minotaur’s Labyrinth, in how the gods are constantly involved in the hero’s story.
 Campbell’s research, by showing the common threads of the hero’s journey and the involvement of the gods, remains an influential analysis into how stories are created, no matter how contemporary.